sanchitdilipjain/aws-application-migration-service/docs/index.md

 - AWS Application Migration Service allows migrating the critical workloads to AWS avoiding any interference, or data leakage.
 With continuous block-level replication, automated machine conversion, and application stack orchestration, Application Migration Service simplifies the migration process and minimizes the chance for human error.

-- Whether you are moving to AWS or across regions within AWS, Application Migration Service simplicity the needs and provides the security measures require to win in today’s fast-paced digital era
+- Whether we are moving to AWS or across regions within AWS, Application Migration Service simplicity the needs and provides the security measures require to win in today’s fast-paced digital era

     <img src="images/image1.png" class="inline"/>

 - Merits of Application Migration Service Live Migration include:

   - Cutover period of minutes and no data leakage

   - 100% data integrity for all applications (including databases and legacy applications)

   - Large-scale migrations with no performance degradation

   - Wide platform and source Operating Systems support

   - Automated migration to reduce IT resources and project length

 - How AWS Application Migration Service Works?

     <img src="images/image2.png" class="inline"/>

-- In this tutorial, we will focus on migrating a live server using AWS Application Migration Service
+- In this tutorial, we will focus on migrating a live machine using AWS Application Migration Service

     1. Traverse to the <a href="https://console.aws.amazon.com/mgn/">AWS Application Migration Service</a> and click on Get Started